ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 The steps required for integration are as follows:
 1. Generating an access_token used and connecting to your session using your headless client
-2. Implementing async interaction logic within your client to communicate with Watson
+2. Implementing async interaction logic within your client to communicate with EBA

 ### An illustration